 At least 100 hours at each level, Practicum I and II, for a total of 200 hours is required for successful completion and advancement to the internship.
-Essentially, a minimum of forty percent (40%) or 80 of those hours must be -direct contact mental health service with a client, couple or family.
-Direct contact, for example, at the practicum level may include work in observation of professional therapy methods as well as actually conducting counseling jointly with a supervisor.
+A minimum of forty percent (40%), or 40 hours of each practica experience, must be direct contact mental health service with a client, couple or family.
+Direct contact at the practicum level may include work in observation of professional therapy methods as well as actually conducting counseling jointly with a supervisor.

-In addition, Practicum students must document both direct and indirect hours to include: individual supervision with the on-site supervisor that averages a minimum of one (1) hour per week; and (c) faculty supervision with their via the weekly group on-campus conference session that equals or may exceed one and one half (11⁄2) hours per week.
+In addition, Practicum students must document both direct and indirect hours to include: individual supervision with the on-site supervisor that averages a minimum of one (1) hour per week; and (c) faculty supervision with their assigned section of supervision that equals or may exceed one and one half $(1\frac{1}{2})$ hours per week.